-- Pamphlets and other types of resources: Topics include alcohol and drug issues, sexual health, smoking, wellness, nutrition, exercise, stress relief, self-care tips, resources in the area, HPV vaccine information, etc. - Stress Relief: Information is available about the negative effects of alcohol and other drugs, including over-the-counter drugs and prescription drugs, and their potential to hinder learning.
+- Pamphlets and other types of resources: Topics include alcohol and drug issues, sexual health, smoking, wellness, nutrition, exercise, stress relief, self-care tips, resources in the area, HPV vaccine information, etc... - Stress Relief: Information is available about the negative effects of alcohol and other drugs, including over-the-counter drugs and prescription drugs, and their potential to hinder learning. - Drug/Alcohol Addiction- A support group is open to all students struggling with drug or alcohol abuse

-During 2015, Public Safety & Security conducted "Dorm Watch" meetings within each residence hall.
-These meetings were held each semester, and included general crime prevention and security awareness programs, such as safety education forums, programs, and discussions about topics such as alcohol abuse, domestic violence, self-defense, fire safety, emergency response and evacuation procedures, sexual assault prevention, and theft prevention.
-This security awareness program encourages participants to be responsible for their own security/safety and for the security/safety for others on campus.
-The Public Safety & Security Office also conducts ongoing awareness campaigns against sexual assault titled "Stand Up, Speak Out."
+During 2016, Public Safety & Security conducted "Dorm Watch" meetings within each residence hall.
+These meetings were held each semester and included general crime prevention and security awareness programs, such as safety education forums, programs, and discussions about topics such as alcohol abuse, domestic violence, self-defense, fire safety, emergency response and evacuation procedures, sexual assault prevention, bystander intervention, and theft prevention.
+This security awareness program encourages participants to be responsible for their own security/safety and for the security/safety of others on campus.
+The Public Safety & Security Office also conducts an ongoing awareness campaign against sexual assault titled "Stand Up, Speak Out."
 This program encourages bystanders to report suspected signs of physical and sexual abuse.
 Posters for the program are located in each residence hall and each academic building on campus.
-During the September Dorm Watch meetings, a Sexual Assault Prevention/Consent/Bystander Intervention training was conducted in each residence hall and in group setting for those students residing in non-traditional on-campus housing.
+During the September Dorm Watch meetings, a Sexual Assault Prevention/Consent/Bystander Intervention training was conducted in each residence hall and in a group setting for those students residing in non-traditional on-campus housing.
 The importance of being an active bystander and understanding consent was presented to the residents.
+In February, a presentation and open conversation forum was conducted by the Office of Public Safety & Security on dating/domestic violence and stalking.
+This served as a time to identify warning signs of violence and how to get help on and off campus.
+All employees and students were encouraged to attend.

-Other programs offered during the calendar year of 2015:
+Other programs offered during the calendar year of 2016:

-- Recovery Group: A program sponsored by the SCRC that deals with alcoholism support and education. - Current Drug Trends: Personal Counseling sponsored a guest speaker who came to campus to discuss substance abuse trends, focusing on the college-age population.
-Counseling staff also spoke about substance abuse effects on the body and treatments for substance abuse. - New Student Orientation: The Office of First-Year Programs offered programming during orientation that addressed issues facing college students and resources available
+• Recovery Group: A program sponsored by the SCRC that deals with alcoholism support and education.

-- to support students struggling with these issues.
+- Current Drug Trends: Personal Counseling sponsored a guest speaker who came to • campus to discuss substance abuse trends, focusing on the college-age population.
+Counseling staff also spoke about substance abuse effects on the body and treatments for substance abuse. - New Student Orientation: The Office of First-Year Programs offered programming during orientation that addressed issues facing college students and resources available to support students struggling with these issues.
 Topics focused on alcohol use/abuse, sexual assault, eating disorders, and coping with long-distance relationships. - Campus Safety Month: Public Safety collaborates with other offices to provide a variety of crime prevention and safety programs throughout the months of September through April.
-Educational and safety tweets about remaining safe on campus are posted to the Security homepage throughout the year, and students are encouraged at the Dorm Watch meetings to follow Public Safety on Twitter. - Call a Cab: To prevent students from driving drunk or getting into cars with other drunk drivers, security personnel have posted fliers in every dorm and multiple fliers in different locations throughout buildings on campus for students. - Family Day: Lindenwood offers a Family Day within the first month of school.
-The Public Safety & Security Office passes out fliers to families on safety tips, sexual assault/bystander intervention, campus safety facts, how and when to contact Public Safety, and procedures on what to do in case of severe weather.
-These fliers are printed in English, Chinese, Spanish, and French. - Active Shooter: "Run, Hide, Fight" was shown to resident students, and a discussion was held about what to do in an active shooter situation on campus. - Self-Defense Class: Self-defense techniques and strategies were taught by certified instructors.
+Educational and safety tweets about remaining safe on campus are posted to the Security homepage throughout the year, and students are encouraged at the Dorm Watch meetings to follow Public Safety on Twitter. - Call a Cab: To prevent students from driving drunk or getting into cars with drunk • drivers, security personnel have posted fliers in every dorm and multiple fliers in different locations throughout buildings on campus for students. - Family Day: Lindenwood offers a Family Day within the first month of school.
+The • Public Safety & Security Office passes out fliers to families on safety tips, sexual assault/bystander intervention, campus safety facts, how and when to contact Public Safety, and procedures on what to do in case of severe weather.
+These fliers are printed in English, Chinese, Spanish, and French.